Project-Based Learning’s time has come.

 The experience of thousands of teachers across all grade levels and subject areas, backed by research, confirms that PBL is an effective and enjoyable way to learn – and develop deeper learning competencies required for success in college, career, and civic life.

 Today’s students, more than ever, often find school to be boring and meaningless.
-In PBL, students are active, not passive; a project engages their hearts and minds, and provides real-world relevance for learning.
+In PBL students are active, not passive; a project engages their hearts and minds, and provides real-world relevance for learning.

-In the 21st century workplace and in college, success requires more than basic knowledge and skills.
+In the 21st-century workplace and in college, success requires more than basic knowledge and skills.
 In a project, students learn how to take initiative and responsibility, build their confidence, solve problems, work in teams, communicate ideas, and manage themselves more effectively.

 Students are familiar with and enjoy using a variety of tech tools that are a perfect fit with PBL.
-With technology, teachers and students can not only find resources and information and create products, but also collaborate more effectively, and connect with experts, partners, and audiences around the world.
+With technology, teachers and students not only find resources and information and create products but also collaborate more effectively and connect with experts, partners, and audiences around the world.

-Projects allow teachers to work more closely with active, engaged students doing high-quality, meaningful work, and in many cases to rediscover the joy of learning alongside their students.
+Projects allow teachers to work closely with active, engaged students doing high-quality, meaningful work and, in many cases, to rediscover the joy of learning alongside their students.

 Projects provide students with empowering opportunities to make a difference, by solving real problems and addressing real issues.
-Students learn how to interact with adults and organizations, are exposed to workplaces and adult jobs, and can develop career interests.
+Students learn how to interact with adults and organizations, are exposed to workplaces, and develop career interests.
 Parents and community members can be involved in projects.